a Lecturer (Assistant Professor) of Networking and Cyber Security in the

 My research mainly focuses on Cryptology, CPS Security, SCADA Security,

 Network Security, and Multimedia Security.
-I have research collaborations
+I am currently chairing the

-completed my PhD in Applied Cryptography at Griffith University in 2015.
-My
+completed my PhD in Applied Cryptography at Griffith University, and my PhD

-PhD thesis focused on an exploratory topic about the confidentiality
+topic was on an exploratory topic about the confidentiality problem of 3D

-problem of 3D content in augmented and virtual realities.
-I completed my
+content in mixed realities.
+I completed my postgraduate studies (with

-postgraduate studies (with Honors) in Telecommunication Engineering in the
+Honors) in Telecommunication Engineering in the field of Applied

-field of Applied Cryptography, and also completed my undergraduate studies
+Cryptography, and also completed my undergraduate studies (with Honors) in

-(with Honors) in Biomedical Engineering in the field of Bio-electronics.
+Biomedical Engineering in the field of Bio-electronics.
+Throughout my

-Excellence, University Contribution, and Inclusion and Diversity Support.
-I
+times for Academic Excellence, University Contribution, and Inclusion and

 Prospective graduate students: I am looking for